List of Friends and Joey characters: Only in season 3

-Chloe

-Chloe (Angela Featherstone): First mentioned (though only as "the girl from the copy place") in "The One with the Princess Leia Fantasy" and "The One with the Jam", and first seen in "The One Where Ross and Rachel Take a Break", when Chloe (almost effortlessly) seduces Ross after he and Rachel have a fight and he believes she (Rachel) is sleeping with Mark.
-Ross tries to get her out of his apartment quickly the next day (in "The One with the Morning After") after hearing a voice message from Rachel rescinding their "break", but Chloe is still there (albeit hidden) when Rachel arrives.
-Later, Ross is unable to stop the "trail" of gossip leading from Chloe to Rachel, and the latter learns of their tryst, leading to their breakup.

 Pete Becker

 Pete Becker (Jon Favreau): a computer software genius and multi-millionaire, Pete is introduced when he tips Monica $20,000 at the Moondance diner in "The One with the Hypnosis Tape", which she assumes is a joke.
 He asks her out for a pizza, and takes her to Rome.
 Monica worries about the fact that she is not attracted to him and cannot figure out why.
 When Pete offers her a job in his restaurant, she turns him down, not wanting to hurt his feelings, but a goodbye kiss from Pete finally awakens her feelings.
 Monica thinks he is going to propose in "The One with Ross's Thing"; instead, he tells her he wants to become an Ultimate Fighting Champion.
 He gets badly beaten by Tank Abbott, and every other fighter he encounters, and Monica reluctantly ends their relationship after he refuses to quit despite his increasingly debilitating injuries.

 The character of Pete was conceived as "a Bill Gates billionaire genius scientist-type" to whom Monica was not attracted.
 The producers and casting director had difficulty finding an actor to play Pete as they wanted, "someone who was appealing enough that we liked him, so we could root for him, but on the other hand, wasn't so drop-dead male model gorgeous that we would go, 'What's your problem?' to Monica when she didn't fall for him."